Gared/elephant.io/README.md

   $client = Client::create($url, $options);
   ```

-## Documentation
+## Examples

-The docs are not written yet, but you should check [the example directory](/example) to get a basic
+The [the example directory](/example) shows how to get a basic knowledge of library usage.
-knowledge on how this library is meant to work.

 ## Special Thanks